Research at the Forefront of Tackling a Behavioral and Mental Health Crisis

 John Constantino, MD became the Chief of Behavioral and Mental Health at Children's Healthcare of Atlanta in 2022.
 He aims to innovate behavioral health practice, resolve fragmentation in the delivery of care, enhance access to interventions of proven benefit, and improve long-term mental health outcomes.Read more

-Children’s is committed to helping Georgia become a national leader in behavioral and mental health through an endowment greater than $550 million, one of the largest investments in child mental health by a healthcare system in U.S. history.
+Children’s is committed to helping Georgia become a national leader in behavioral and mental health through an endowment with a current balance greater than $550 million, one of the largest investments in child mental health by a healthcare system in U.S. history.
 Established in 2019, the initiative is focused on expansive, integrated, clinical and research programs.
 Most recently, Children’s announced the donation of 10 acres of land by the Zalik Foundation that will become Children’s Healthcare of Atlanta Zalik Behavioral and Mental Health Center.
 Scheduled to open in 2023, this campus will be entirely dedicated to the efforts being led by Dr. Costantino with a focus on evidence-based intervention.

 Children’s Takes Step Forward in Helping Children in Mental Health Crises

 A transformative gift of land and facilities is accelerating Children's vision for treatment and intervention of Behavioral and Mental Health for kids.Learn More

 Research will play an integral role in the endeavor by systematically monitoring the impact of the delivery of timely, evidence-based mental health care to populations of children and families who would otherwise have only marginal access to such service under conditions of care as usual.
 Three initial areas of focus will be: